DBraun/Faust-Tutorial/DAY2.md

 faust2juce -jucemodulesdir ~/JUCE/modules -magic tapestop.dsp
 ```

 Next to `tapestop.dsp`, there should be a new directory called `tapestop`.
+Copy this directory to a new location.

-> You may want to copy this directory to a new location.
-Why?
+> Why copy and move it?
 This directory contains `tapestop.jucer` and `FaustPluginProcessor.cpp`.
 If you were to change your `tapestop.dsp` effect and run `faust2juce` again, you'd overwrite both of them.
 You probably want to overwrite `FaustPluginProcessor.cpp` since that's where the DSP is, but you don't want to overwrite `tapestop.jucer` since that will have some settings that you may have configured manually, as you are about to do...

 Now open the relocated `tapestop.jucer` file.
 If it doesn't open nicely, find `~/JUCE/Projucer` in Finder, open that.
 Then file-open `tapestop.jucer`.